Mercedes-Benz SLR McLaren: 722 GT (2007)

-The 722 GT is a racing version of the SLR 722 which was developed for a one-make racing series called the SLR Club.
+The 722 GT is a racing version of the SLR 722 which was developed for a one-make racing series called SLR Trophy.
 The cars were built by Ray Mallock Ltd. following requests from enthusiasts with approval from Mercedes-Benz.
 The car has new wider bodywork to accommodate 18 in OZ racing wheels.
 The front grill vents are removed and larger, free flowing air extractors sit on the hood and flank the side of the car.
 The rear now has a fixed racing wing and diffuser.

 Under the body, the car has shed 398 kg of weight and reduced its dry weight to 1390 kg.
 The engine remains in relatively stock specification but now generates a power output of 680 PS and 830 Nm of torque at 1.75 bar (175 kPa) of boost and is equipped with a new racing filter and exhaust system.
 The car has a modified Eibach racing suspension with a modified stabiliser at the front that improves handling.
 An adjustable wheel camber along with shock absorbers with variable compression and rebound settings allows the suspension setup to be configured for different race tracks.
 New 18-inch OZ racing wheels with central locking nuts allow for faster tyre changes while a pneumatic jack system aids further in the process.
 The stock carbon ceramic braking system has been replaced with an FIA approved racing brake system with steel brake discs having a modified cooling system and balance that ensure improved stopping power.
 The transmission from the standard car is retained but is now configured for race use.

 Inside, the car is stripped out with only the essential functions being available, controlled from a carbon fibre binnacle.
 The stock steering wheel has been replaced with a racing steering wheel with paddle shifters and a gear change indicator, the heated leather seats have also been removed in favour of Recaro racing bucket seats with six-point racing harness and the gauges have been replaced with a digital racing display.
 New carbon fibre door panels, plexiglass windows and a full roll cage complete the transformation.
-Production was limited to just 21 units.
+Although 21 was planned to satisfy the FIA’s homologation requirements, 12 was produced.

 The 722 GT could accelerate from 0-97 kph in 3.3 seconds and could attain a top speed of 315 kph, which is less than the standard SLR due to added aerodynamic drag.

 The SLR McLaren 722 GT was available to the North American market exclusively through their dealerships by Renntech.

+Crown Edition (2008)

+The SLR "Crown Edition" was commissioned by the King of Bahrain as gifts for fellow Arab royals.
+This run of 10 cars was upgraded with 722-specification parts, including the uprated and modified engine, carbon fibre aerodynamic parts, stiffer dampers and 19-inch lightweight alloy wheels.